curl/curl/docs/HTTP2.md

 can ask that a transfer should rather wait and see in case there's a connection for the same host in progress that might end up being possible to multiplex on.
-It favours keeping the number of connections low to the cost of slightly longer time to first byte transfered.
+It favours keeping the number of connections low to the cost of slightly longer time to first byte transferred.

 Applications
 ------------